iTzArshia/iTzArshia/README.md

 I joined Discord 6 years ago and soon got interested in creating servers, coding bots, managing communities, designing stuff, and even made my community, iTz Club, where I spend most of my time.
 After iTz Club I created a Discord bot called VOID, a verified, multipurpose bot that's been added to more than 9000 servers with unique commands that'd help you to moderate and manage your server/community in a better way.

-I have had over 100 projects!
+I've had over 100 projects!
 I've also worked with a lot of big servers and content creators, helping them to broaden and manage their communities on Discord.

 Need help building your community or custom bot?
 You can [contact](https://discord.com/channels/@me/555688871023869952) me on Discord!